 Caroline Webster, Veterinary Assistant

 Caroline is a 28-year-old long time Herndon resident who has a dog, Snuffy, a cat, Bron, and a snake, Izzy.
 She has worked at Franklin Farm Veterinary Clinic for 5 years and loves being a veterinary assistant.
 She plans on going back to school to become a licensed veterinary technician.
 She enjoys talking with the pet parents and loves the fear free techniques she incorporates into each pet visit.

 In her free time, she enjoys being outside in nature, going to the gym, and shopping.

-Megan Turner is currently a senior at Oakton High School.
-She loves animals, medicine, and helping others, and plans on pursuing a degree in biology.
-Her most treasured activities are volunteering at Reston Hospital and spending time with her family, including her precious golden retriever, Lulu.
+Megan Turner is currently pursuing a degree in biology from UVA.
+She loves animals, medicine and helping others.
+Her most treasured activities are volunteering at a local animal hospital and spending time with her family, including her precious golden retriever, Lulu.
 Lulu has many special tricks, such as her signature high five and ability to “waltz.”
 Megan enjoys spending time with Lulu and her black lab best friend, Julep, by teaching them new tricks, going on walks, and by giving them lots of treats.
 Megan spent much of her childhood in Bethany Beach, Delaware, and loves to visit her grandparents and cousins there on the weekends.